MuhammadTanveer94/movie-app/README.md

     npx expo prebuild
     ```

+4. Run on IOS
+    ```bash
+    npm run ios
+    ```
+    This will start the Metro bundler and launch the app in your Android emulator or connected device.

 4. Run on Android
     ```bash
     npm run android
     ```
     This will start the Metro bundler and launch the app in your Android emulator or connected device.

 ⚙️ Development Requirements